AbhinavMir/networking/routing.md

 ### Reviewing old topics

 → Subnetting is the process of dividing a network into smaller subnets.
 All the subnets are connected and communicate with each other through routers.
 Each subnet has its own routing table, which is used to route the traffic within the subnet.
 Routers are used to route the traffic between different subnets.
+Ref. [subnetting](https://github.com/AbhinavMir/network_grad_notes/blob/main/subnetting.md).

+ →